 For example, 24mm is a useful wide angle lens on a full-frame camera.
 Panasonic’s smaller MFT sensor is usually quoted as having a crop factor of 2 when you’re shooting stills.
 That means you’d need a 12mm lens on your Panasonic camera to get the same effect as that 24mm lens.

-But it’s different with video.
-The aspect ratio (shape) of the full Panasonic sensor is 4:3 .
-But HD video is widescreen, with an aspect ratio of 16:9.
+But with most Panasonic cameras (except the GH5s, which has a bigger ‘multi-aspect’ sensor), video is different.
+The aspect ratio (shape) of the full Panasonic sensor is 4:3.
+HD video is widescreen, with an aspect ratio of 16:9.
 Because this doesn’t use the whole sensor, the crop factor increases to 2.2.
 So your 12mm lens is now about a 26mm equivalent.
 That’s still a useful wide angle, but not quite as wide.

 It gets more complicated if you’re shooting 4K Ultra HD, and it’s different depending on which Panasonic model you’re using.
 The GH4 captures 4k ‘pixel for pixel’ (just recording from the 4K-sized area in the middle of the sensor) which increases the crop factor.

 - The GH4 has the biggest crop when shooting 4K: it’s 2.6, or 2.5 in ‘Cinema’ UHD.
 So a 12mm lens would be equivalent to a not-that-wide 31mm.

 - With the newer G7 and G85/G80, the crop factor is 2.4.